agama-project/agama-project.github.io/docs/overview/cli.md

 At that point, if you browse to the **Authentication** section of the web interface and click on the icon to reveal the password, you could see it was effectively updated!

+Needless to say, the loaded JSON document can contain a full Agama configuration or only a partial one like in the example.
+In the latter case, the settings corresponding to the omitted sections will not be modified.

 Of course, you can also rely on other tools to simplify the process, for example something like this would save you from manually creating the JSON file.